opshala/opshala/README.md

 ## What about database, caching, domain name config, etc.?

 OpShala takes cares of every aspect of the infrastructure needed to get your software online.
 OpShala app allows you to select your preferred database, depending on what is supported by the software you want to run on the cloud.
 It can add caching, search, error tracking, backups and many more systems.
 OpShala uses Cloudflare or similar cloud infrastructure providers to manage domain name configuration.
-You will be guided to register with them.
+You will be guided to register with all the necessary providers.

-## Can I run multiple software on the same server?
+## Can I run multiple softwares on the same server?

 Yes!
 This is a very crucial point for OpShala since we are focused on empowering a larger number of business to go online.
 OpShala generates configuration that tries to utilise your cloud server as optimally as possible.
 Depending on the number of users or vistors your website gets, you should be able to run a combination of e-Commerce, accounting, CRM or even ERP software on the minimum supported cloud server.